papaya-insurtech/pumpkin/Software_Artisan_Handbook/resources/Communication_Convention.md

 - When replying to an old thread (everyone almost forgets about it), send it to the channel also.
 - When replying to a thread, If the reply is important to the whole channel, send it to the channel also.

-### Emoticon Using Guide
+### Emoji Using Guide

-#### Commonly Used Emoticons
+#### Commonly Used Emojis

-The following are the agreed-upon meanings for some commonly used emoticons:
+The following are the agreed-upon meanings for some commonly used emojis:

 - `:+1:` 👍 or `:ok:` 🆗  - Indicates agreement or approval.
 - `:eyes:` 👀 - Signifies that a message has been seen or acknowledged.